peteroupc/encoding/docs/PeterO.IByteReader.md

 <b>Return Value:</b>

-The byte read (from 0 through 255), or -1 if the end of the source is eached.
+The byte read (from 0 through 255), or -1 if the end of the source is reached.